mithulareddys/webprogramming/README.md

 **2. View patients’ Appointment History:**

-  &nbsp; &nbsp; &nbsp; Here, the patient can see their appointment history which contains Doctor Name, Consultancy Fee, Appointment Date and Time.(See Fig 1.8).
+  Here, the patient can see their appointment history which contains Doctor Name, Consultancy Fee, Appointment Date and Time.(See Fig 1.8).

 ![image](https://user-images.githubusercontent.com/36665975/66570349-0ea22680-eb8b-11e9-94fe-22a86070a274.png)